 - BMC Expands Reach of Addiction Programs

-- BMC Opens New and Expanded Demonstration Kitchen to Teach Healthy Cooking to Patients
+- BMC Opens New and Expanded Teaching Kitchen to Teach Healthy Cooking to Patients

 Two decades ago, Boston City Hospital and Boston University Medical Center united under a shared mission of providing exceptional care without exception and became Boston Medical Center (BMC).
 For the past twenty years, we have remained true to these roots while simultaneously establishing ourselves as a premier academic medical center.